Jadensc98/Oxide-Music-Bible/Lessons.md

 - archetype gojira neural dsp
 - layering different vocals
 - Things i need to work on from Abe and others: Variation in drops (Every 8 bars or so), Post processing to get things sounding more clean.
+- Low end 500 Hz high end 5k hz for reverb/delay.
+Spread all the way up for pluck in hifi/future mode in valhalladelay
+- Pay more attention to EQ especially high end in basses, can sound too bright.
+-